Sodium Iodide I 131 (SOE-dee-um EYE-oh-dide I 131)

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to sodium iodide I 131.
-You should not receive this medicine if you are pregnant.
-You should not receive this medicine if you have vomiting or diarrhea.
+You should not receive this medicine if you have had an allergic reaction to sodium iodide I 131, or if you are pregnant or have nausea or vomiting.

 How to Use This Medicine